Poent/esp-env-sensor/README.md

 cp include/secrets.example.h include/secrets.h
 ```

-Edit `include/secrets.h` with your Wi-Fi SSID/password, Supabase project URL, anon key, preferred readings table, and device identifier.
+Edit `include/secrets.h` with your Wi-Fi SSID/password, Supabase project URL, Supabase API key, preferred readings table, and device identifier.
 You can optionally override the default events table by defining `SUPABASE_EVENTS_TABLE`.

+> 💡 Supabase exposes project API keys under **Project Settings → API**.
+Use the "Generate new API key" action to rotate credentials and copy the fresh client key into `SUPABASE_API_KEY` so that it matches the latest Supabase recommendations.

 > ⚠️ `include/secrets.h` is ignored by Git; keep your credentials private.